renato0307/learning-go/it6-add-authentication-api.md

 1. The `TestAuthenticatorNoAuthHeader` function is pretty straightforward and it doesn't deserve much comments.
+1. The `TestAuthenticatorRootPathSkipsAuth` function checks if the root path has no authentication because we need it for the liveness probes.
 1. The `TestAuthenticatorWithJWT` function creates an array of test cases related with the validation of the JWT and the claims.
 Each element of the array contains the JWT to be checked, the expected status code for the JWT,